|

 49. "I think he does

-mood killer; Kor isn't associated with words like 'love.'
-'Lust'
+emotions.
+"My brother isn't associated with words like

-attention toward an aurora-like discoloration in the watershell.
+attention toward an aurora-like discoloration in the watershell and Bri

-gaze to the source and stared at it too.
+gaze to the source.
 From that distance, the

 watershell was invisible, except for it's filtering effect.